magenamarzonie/CoralSeaSymbiont/README.md

 **Metadata.csv** contains environmental and host species data associated with each sample.
 Note that 'Vial' refers to each coral individual sample collected <br>

+**Metadata.csv** contains environmental and host species data associated with each sample, with updated mtORF alignment.
+Both metadata files are required for 1_analysis.Rmd Note that 'Vial' refers to each coral individual sample collected <br>

 **psba txt files** are required to run the marker alignment

+**Host DartSeq folder** contains the scripts required to run host filtering, SNP csv files and metadata csv files.